Related articles

 app/views/my_controller/index.html.erb:

-If you thought you’d simply move these JS files under app/javascript/packs, include them using javascript_pack_tag and be done, let me stop you right there: it would not work.
+If you were thinking of just moving these JS files under app/javascript/packs, include them using javascript_pack_tag and be done, let me stop you there: that wouldn't work.

-So how would you get the same result with Webpack:
+So how do you get the same result with Webpack:app/javascript/packs/hello.js:

 app/javascript/packs/user_greeting.js: